 - Easily curate beautiful accessible color combos

-Kelly Shuster can be found on Twitter: @KellyShuster
+Kelly can be found on Twitter: @KellyShuster.

-With the second day of the conference underway, Margaret Maynard-Reid gave an excellent presentation with real-world examples on creating applications that use machine learning to deliver amazing results in applications.
+With the second day of the conference underway, Margaret Maynard-Reid gave an excellent presentation called Making Android Apps with Intelligence with real-world examples on creating applications that use machine learning to deliver amazing results in applications.
 Her presentation discussed the concept of machine learning, and the various ways that it can be integrated into your programs.
 The first set of examples revolved around tools that exist within an app, and include Google Play Services, with its Vision library for detecting text through the camera and finding faces in images, as well as the Awareness API for detecting user context.
 This section also briefly touched on TensorFlow, a new machine learning library from Google, by using a working sample that was able to classify an object viewed through the camera.
 Next, Margaret discussed some of the available REST APIs that are able to take input from an app and return a processed result, giving developers even more options for expanding the usefulness of their apps.
 Margaret wrapped up her awe-inspiring presentation by discussing design considerations for using machine learning, such as being mindful of user data and privacy, and avoiding using machine learning as a catch-all tool.
 Slides for this presentation can be found here.

 Dependency Injection - those two words can be intimidating for developers.
 Many devs steer clear of the concept altogether, when in reality dependency injection is a fundamentally simple programming practice.
 Dan Lew broke down a seemingly complex topic in his talk Dependency Injection Made Simple.
 First, he defined the phrase ‘dependency injection’.
 A dependency is simply when one component depends on another component; in this case these components are software modules.
 So dependency injection is just a means of providing components their dependencies in a clean, scalable, non-coupled manner.

 Dan then went on to explain the benefits of dependency injection and why it is a useful programming methodology.
 Dependency injection allows modules to share common dependencies.
 It also allows for dependencies to be configured externally, allowing for greater modularity in your code.
 As a result, dependency injection decouples modules, increasing ease of testing and debugging.
 Dan then introduced Dagger, a library for annotated dependency injection.
 He focused on the features of Dagger I and how it can be used to make complex dependency injection easy using an Object Graph.
 The slides for the talk (here) contain more details and some great code examples.
-Dan Lew can be found on Twitter: @danlew42.
+Dan Lew can be found on Twitter @danlew42.